29 new COVID-19 cases in Southeastern Idaho - Local News 8

 SIPH covers Bannock, Bear Lake, Bingham, Butte, Caribou, Franklin, Oneida and Power counties.

-Eastern Idaho Public Health has not yet released an update Friday.
+Eastern Idaho Public Health has not yet issued an update for Wednesday.
 You can view more HERE.

 Clark, Fremont, Lemhi and Madison Counties are in the Minimal Risk Category.